|

 Documents show Secret Service took

 thousands of phone records.
-A series of internal
+A series of

-financial company executives.
+telephone and financial company executives.

 The documents

-reveal the transfer of
+reveal the

-Secret Service created during the first frantic days after the
+database the Secret Service created during the first frantic days after the

 April 19, 1995, Oklahoma City bombing.